[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 It’s been more than 10 months now since Facebook started rolling out Website Custom Audiences.
 I saw it as a gamechanger at the time, and this powerful tool has not disappointed.

-If you aren’t familiar with Website Custom Audiences, it’s time to get familiar.
+If you aren’t familiar with A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience., it’s time to get familiar.
 You’re falling behind.
 In a nutshell, it’s the ability to create Facebook ads that reach specific visitors to your website.

 I can’t remember the last time I created a Facebook advertising campaign that didn’t include targeting of my website visitors.
 It’s probably been 10 months.